 Research Projects of InterestThis space is dedicated to sharing information on Aotearoa New Zealand research projects of interest to you.

-Researcher: Wendy Burrows is presently studying for her Masters of Health Science at AUT University, Auckland
+Researcher: Wendy Burrows is presently studying for PhD at AUT University, Auckland

-Supervisors: Professor Clare Hocking (Principal Supervisor) and Dr Christine Chapparo (Second Supervisor)
+Supervisors: Professor Clare Hocking (Principal Supervisor) and Associate Professor Christine Chapparo (Second Supervisor)

-To find out more about the project, receive the information sheet, ask questions and express your interest, please use the form below to email Wendy.
+Wendy is currently seeking volunteers to participate in this study.
+To find out more about the project, receive an information sheet, ask questions and express your interest, please use the form below.

 What discourses are at play that impact the supervision relationship and process for occupational therapists in the Aotearoa New Zealand healthcare context?
 A Critical Discourse Analysis

 Researcher: Carolyn Simmons Carlsson is currently studying for her Doctor of Health Science at AUT University, Auckland